awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/200_3_Pricing_Models/Lab Guide.md

 ## 1. View an RI report<a name="ri_report"></a>
 We are going to view the RI reports within AWS Cost Explorer, to understand the recommendations and possible purchases we should make.

+NOTE: We do all analysis using **All Up Front**, as this allows the break even to show when the entire 12month term is paid off.
+After the analysis is performed, select the required RI type.

 1. Log into the console as an IAM user with the required permissions, go to the **AWS Cost Explorer** service page:
 ![Images/AWSRI1.png](Images/AWSRI1.png)